Back-to-School Technology for Kids

 Limit Screen Time and Monitor Your Kid’s Internet Use

 Leverage the phone’s operating system to limit apps.
-The latest operating systems of both iPhone and Android allow you to set limits on App screen time.
-Take a look online for tutorials that walk you through these paces and help your kids build healthy screen time habits.
+The latest operating systems of both iPhone and Android allow you to set limits on app screen time.
+Take a look online for tutorials that walk you through these spaces and help your kids build healthy screen time habits.

 Track their social media activity and protect them online.
 If your kids have a phone or use social media, you’ll want to know they’re using it safely.
 Apps like Spy Bubble and Webwatcher can help you understand the way they’re using social media.
 They’re able to deliver you text message strings from their phone and internet browsing history, allowing you more transparency for middle school and high school students activities.